What is KRA and KPI? What’s the difference between them?

 While writing a KPI, here are some things to keep in mind:

-2. Suppose you have a KRA of bringing in the 1cr worth of revenue in a year.
+- Suppose you had a KRA of buying in the 1cr worth of revenue in a year.

-4. After having a large goal, smaller goals to contribute to the achievement of the larger goal will be your KPI.
+- After having a large goal, smaller goals to contributed to the achievement of the larger goal will be your KPI.
 Thus, your KPI depends on your KRA.

 To solve this issue and make performance reviews easier, performance management systems were introduced.
 With a performance management system, you can automate the entire process.
-Review cycles can be customized and created as per policies and the requirement.
+The organization can customize and create review cycles according to its policies and requirements.
 These systems also provide you with feedback forms and generate reports and graphical analysis of the review.

 The Following are KRA Examples & Benefits for all Management: